 Use a cookie scoop and drop on baking tray.
 With a fork depress slightly on the cookie.
 Bake cookies for 8-10 minutes.
 Transfer to a cooling rack.
 The cookies have a chewy texture.

-At the end of the day, I was tired.
-I had to drive back to Fairhope but it gave me time to reflect on our history.
+In summary at the end of the day, I was way past tired.
+Finally, it was time for me to drive back to Fairhope but it gave me time to think about history.
 Join USA in their efforts to preserve and protect, it is a day well spent.

 Recipe Adapted from “The Lions Club Cookbook